 Special needs planning is focused on allowing parents (or other family members) to continue to provide financial support to a child with special needs when that child reaches adulthood without jeopardizing eligibility for much needed government assistance programs.
 A special needs planning component within your estate plan will likely include a “Special Needs Trust.”
 Also referred to as a “Supplemental” Needs Trust, a Special Needs Trust is a specialized irrevocable living trust that allows you to continue to provide for your child without jeopardizing his/her eligibility for assistance.
 Specific language must be used when creating a Special Needs Trust to ensure that it is recognized by government programs as such a trust.
 You can transfer assets into the trust to be used to supplement the care provided to your child by programs such as SSI and Medicaid.
 In addition, other family members can contribute to the trust and the trust may continue to provide supplemental care for your child long after you are gone without creating problems with other benefits your child receives.

-Contact Staten Island Special Needs Planning Attorneys
+Contact Staten Island Special Needs Planning Attorney

 For additional information, please join us for an upcoming FREE online seminar.
-If you have questions or concerns about special needs planning, contact the experienced special needs planning attorneys at O’Reilly Law Firm PLLC by calling 332- 456-0500.
+If you have questions or concerns about special needs planning, contact the experienced special needs planning attorney at O’Reilly Law Firm PLLC by calling 332- 456-0500.